fddigital-uk/sanity-plugin-visual-options/README.md

 ## Usage

-In your schema, you should add a field of type 'visualOptions', and the options property should contain a key of
+In your schema, you should add a field of type 'visualOptions', and the options property should contain a key of 'list'.
+Within this is another dictionary, with the key being the reference that will be saved against the item.
+Each item must contain an icon as a minimum.

 ```javascript
 {